corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 # Changes

-Adjusts the Industrial District to provide the correct job shift to Metallurgists from Artisans for Foundry Machine Worlds (and vice versa for Factory Machine Worlds) - previously the designation could be picked, but no jobs shifted.
-The Factory Machine World designation is now usable by regular empires (was previously unavailable).

 Machine Worlds owned by regular empires now have a planetary modifier (visible on the planet view) that displays the Machine World's opinion of your empire (Cooperative, Neutral, or Hostile).
 All levels remove the built-in Replicator job, but the top level (Cooperative) grants a Roboticist job to replace it.
-Neutral opinion cancels out the inherent Machine World production bonuses, and Hostile cancels our the bonuses and adds additional production and maintenance penalties.
+Neutral opinion cancels out the inherent Machine World production bonuses, and Hostile cancels out the bonuses and adds additional production and maintenance penalties.

 ## Compatibility

+Built for Stellaris version 3.1.\* "Lem."
+Not compatible with achievements.

 Because the extra Roboticist job is added via a planetary modifier, that means it was **not** necessary to overwrite planet classes - opening up compatibility with many other mods that do make planet class changes.

-This mod does have to overwrite the `common/districts/00_urban_districts.txt` file in order to properly shift jobs to and from Metallurgists and Artisans based on Machine World colony designations, and overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to make it usable for non-Machine empires.

-What this means to you is that this mod is not compatible with other mods that alter urban districts, including a few of my other mods.
-If you would like to use my conflicting mods as a package, please use [Subtle Polish](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089) instead of the individual mods.
+This mod overwrites the `col_mac_factory` (Machine World Factory) colony designation in order to account for the 3rd tier factory building.
+The 3.1.1 "Lem" update addressed the designation being unavailable for regular empires and fixed the designation-based Metallurgi<->Artisan job shift, which means this mod no longer needs to overwrite the entire base-game urban ditricts file.

 ### Recommended Companion Mods